-We've designed this push notification bouncer service with security in mind:
+We've designed this push notification bouncer service with security and privacy in mind:

 - All of the network requests (both from Zulip servers to the Push Notification Service and from the Push Notification Service to the relevant Google and Apple services) are encrypted over the wire with SSL/TLS.

 - The code for the push notification forwarding service is 100% open source and available as part of the Zulip server project on GitHub.
-The service's logging is designed to protect the privacy of users of Zulip servers that are using the forwarding service.
+The Push Notification Service is designed to avoid any message content being stored or logged, even in error cases.

-- The push notification forwarding servers are professionally managed by a small team.
+- The push notification forwarding servers are professionally managed by a small team of security experts.

 If you have any questions about the security model, contact email@example.com.